Sending Cookies with Curl

 What is cookie-jar?

 The -c (or --cookie-jar) command-line option specifies the filename where Curl should write all cookies after the operation completes.
-Curl will report to the specified file all the cookies from its in-memory cookie store at the end of the process.
+Curl will write all the cookies from its in-memory cookie store to the specified file at the end of the process.
 If there are no cookies, Curl will not create the specified file.
-Below is an example of saving cookie syntax with Curl:
+Below is an example of the syntax for saving cookies with Curl:

 Curl Save Cookies Syntax